katarighe/microverse-capstone-project-1/README.md

 In order to run this project you need:

-- To have Visual Studio Code (VSC) ready.
+- To have Visual Studio Code (VSC) ready while loading the project.
-- To have your preferable web browser ready.
+- To have a preferable web browser ready while viewing the project.
 Microsoft Edge and Google Chrome (their latest version) are considerd the best web browsers for viewing.
 - GitHub Desktop also be used as an option, but VSC is recommended code editor because of their git capability, as well as configuring the Web Linters (Lighthouse/Stylelint/Webhint/ES Lint).

 Also, these basic requirements are needed in order to fully understand how the project fully works from the start: